chinapedia/wikipedia.abstract.en/Page/Standard_deviation.md

 $$s = \sqrt{\frac{\sum_{i=1}^N (x_i - \bar{x})^2}{N-1} } = \sqrt{\frac{886047.09}{5}} = 420.96.$$

 For the male fulmars, a similar calculation gives a sample standard deviation of 894.37, approximately twice as large as the standard deviation for the females.
 The graph shows the metabolic rate data, the means (red dots), and the standard deviations (red lines) for females and males.

-Graph of standard deviation of metabolic rate of fulmars

 Use of the sample standard deviation implies that these 14 fulmars are a sample from a larger population of fulmars.
 If these 14 fulmars comprised the entire population (perhaps the last 14 surviving fulmars), then instead of the sample standard deviation, the calculation would use the population standard deviation.
 In the population standard deviation formula, the denominator is _N_ instead of _N_ - 1.
 It is rare that measurements can be taken for an entire population, so, by default, statistical computer programs calculate the sample standard deviation.
 Similarly, journal articles report the sample standard deviation unless otherwise specified.